 FRENCH PHD DEGREE In France, PhD is a research training program leading to the highest university degree.
 Preparing a PhD normally takes three years, and requires holding a national Master's degree or other degree equivalent to the Master's level.
 The research work undertaken is assessed through the writing of a thesis followed by its "defense" ("soutenance" in French) by the student in front of a jury (the equivalent of a PhD examining board or panel of examiners), which will be made up of academic staff and other specialists in the discipline, leading to the award of the degree of Doctor.
 Alongside your research work, you will also have to take training courses, both in your own scientific subject area as well as in other cross-disciplinary subjects, like career integration.
 FIND OUT MORE + https://doctorat.univ-grenoble-alpes.fr/english/ THE STATUS OF PHD STUDENTS A PhD is both a research training program and a professional research experience.
 Since there are several types of funding (scholarship, contract, personal funds, etc.) and doctoral options (full thesis, joint thesis, CIFRE, etc.), the status of PhD students is halfway between that of a student and of a regular employee.
 Knowing your status is important, both so that you can identify who to contact for specific needs and inquiries, and because some administrative procedures vary depending on your status (getting a visa or Social security, for example).
 In short, there are two major different status for PhD students: - PhD student with a French employment contract: PhD students with a doctoral or CIFRE contract. - PhD student without a French employment contract: PhD students with a scholarship or with personal funding.
 THE DOCTORATE STAKEHOLDERS Laboratory, Doctoral college, research organization, Doctoral school, university...
 All these institutions have different missions and action scopes, and you will probably be in contact with all of them at some point of your stay.
 To help you find your way, this section will present each institution's activities in relation to PhD students.
-RESEARCH STRUCTURE are workplaces for researchers and doctoral students of a specific research field.
-They are administratively attached to one or several universities, and/or one or several research organizations.
+RESEARCH STRUCTURE

 Universities and research organizations:

-- Host different laboratories

-- Coordinate research policies

-- Are researchers' direct employers (so the primary contact for all questions related to human resources)

-- Provide the "convention d'accueil" (hosting agreement) and "convention de séjour de recherche" (research stay agreement) (used in particular for visa applications)
+- Host different laboratories - Coordinate research policies - Are researchers' direct employers (so the primary contact for all questions related to human resources) - Provide the "convention d'accueil" (hosting agreement) and "convention de séjour de recherche" (research stay agreement) (used in particular for visa applications)